sjclijie/agentk/doc/static_file.md

    - no_cache:`boolean` disable file cache, default to false
    - expires:`number` duration before expiration in ms, default to 0
    - cached:`number` file modification check iteration in ms, default to 3s
-   - gzip:`boolean` enable gzip, default to false
+   - gzip:`boolean` enable gzip, default to true
+   - gzip_min_len:`number` mininum length of file to be gzipped, default to 1K

 **Returns**